nir9/itemslide/README.md

 (if you want to do it manually)
 - disable_scroll - disable scrolling {default: false}
 - start - index of slide that appears when initializing {default: 0}
+- pan_threshold - can be also considered as panning sensitivity {default: 0.3}(precentage of slide width)

 ##### Example implementation